tldr-pages/tldr/pages/android/logcat.md

 # logcat

-> Dump a log of system messages.
+> Dump a log of system messages, including stack traces when an error occurred, and information messages logged by applications.
 > More information: <https://developer.android.com/studio/command-line/logcat>.

 - Display system logs: